pkienzle/periodictable/doc/sphinx/guide/extending.rst

 You will need to add individual properties by hand for all additional desired properties using module.init(elements).

+The table name ("H=1" above) must be unique within the session.
+If you are pickling elements from a private table, you must create a private table of the same name before attempting to restore them.
+The default table is just a private table with the name "default".

 Note that if you are using chemical formulas, you will need to define your own parser using::